sriramab/gamamanual/G__GamaArchitecture.md

   * `msi.gama.core` : Encapsulates the core of the modeling and simulation facilities offered by the platform : runtime, simulation, meta-model, data structures, simulation kernel, scheduling, etc. It contains 2 main packages :
     * `msi.gama`
     * `msi.gaml`, wich defines the GAML modeling language: keywords, operators, statements, species, skills…
-  * `msi.gama.application` : Describes the graphical user interface (`msi.gama.gui` package), which contains the following sub-packages :
+  * `msi.gama.application` : Describes the graphical user interface (`msi.gama.gui` package).
+This project also contains the file gama1.7.Eclipse3_8_2.product, when you can configure the application (and also launch the application).
+It contains the following sub-packages :
     * `msi.gama.gui.displays`
     * `msi.gama.gui.navigator`
     * `msi.gama.gui.parameters`